orchestral/docs/src/installation.md

 1. Run `php artisan serve` or use your prefered web server stack (or vagrant).
 2. Browse to the installation page, for example `http://localhost:8000/admin` and follow the installation process.
 3. And... you're done.

-<a name="server-requirement"></a>
-## Server Requirements

-Orchestra Plaftorm has a few system requirements:

-* PHP >= 5.5.9 (we highly recommend using PHP 5.6 for your projects).
-* OpenSSL PHP Extension.
-* Mbstring PHP Extension.
-* Apache, nginx, or another compatible web server.
-* SQLite, MySQL, PostgreSQL, or SQL Server PDO drivers.

-As of PHP 5.5, some OS distributions may require you to manually install the PHP JSON extension.
-When using Ubuntu, this can be done via `apt-get install php5-json`.

 <a name="pretty-urls"></a>
 ## Pretty URLs